RaquibDox/movies/README.md

 ## Contributing

-Steps to contribute:

-- Fork the repository

-- Clone the repository

-- Make changes and commit them

-- Create a pull request
+Any user who would like to contribute can fork the repo and submit a issue first explaining what you want to change.
+After approval, you can submit a pull request.

 ## Live Demo